architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 Architect 10 (name TBA) is a major feature release, introducing the Architect plugins API, and cleaning up internal legacy code, module APIs, and other bits from earlier on in Architect's history.

-Most of Architect 10's breaking changes were internal; most users should not encounter breaking changes when upgrading Architect to v10 and Functions to v5.
+Most of Architect 10's breaking changes were internal; most users should not encounter breaking changes when upgrading Architect to v10, and Functions + ASAP to v5.

-## Removed
+### Removed

-- Removed the `package` command, which was no longer able to represent the final state of Architect projects.
-Its (improved) replacement is now: `deploy --eject`
+- Removed the `package` command, which was no longer able to represent the final state of Architect projects
-- [Removed `toml` support](https://github.com/architect/architect/discussions/1294) (e.g. `arc.toml`)
+  - Remedy: its (improved) replacement is now: `deploy --eject`
 - Removed support for legacy `.arc-env` env files (initially deprecated in late 2020)
   - Remedy: if you are still using a `.arc-env` file, please move your [local env vars to `prefs.arc`](https://arc.codes/docs/en/reference/configuration/local-preferences#%40env) or [`.env`](https://arc.codes/docs/en/reference/configuration/local-preferences#.env-file-support)
+- [Removed `toml` support](https://github.com/architect/architect/discussions/1294) (e.g. `arc.toml`)

-## Breaking changes
+### Breaking changes

 - The beta plugins API has been largely refactored; wherever possible, hooks from the beta API have been ported to the final shipping plugin API.
 However, many things changed, so if you authored plugins against the beta API, please refer to the [new plugin documentation](https://arc.codes/docs/en/reference/plugins/api) to ensure compatibility
 - Due to ongoing issues with unpredictable behavior with certain external libraries, Architect no longer makes use of the `NODE_ENV` environment variable, nor is it automatically added to deployed apps.